leveretweb/dgms_cv/readme.md

 17. In the docs it mentions unit tests.
 Ah crap - should I have been TDDing this?
 No, it looks OK - it's checks for valid markup and broken links.
 Let's try it.

 18. Right, the checks need some gems: W3C validators and Nokogiri for checking the links.
 Add them to the gemfile and bundle.

+19. Need to add some more content.
+Nice and semantic html5.

+20. Hmm... maybe I should think about microformats.
+Better to do that as I go along, rather than retrofitting?
+Oh cool: <http://microformats.org/wiki/hresume> exists. <http://veerasundar.com/resume/> is a nice example of its use.

+21. Lets run the checks and see what they throw up.
+Silly html validation error (using "<<Summary goes here>>" obviously fails).
+Ah - seems like the validations are run on the compiled files.
+I guess that's obvious.

+22. Fully following the hresume microformat seems like overkill - in particular marking up job titles as hcards with links to my name defined in the contact section is just nasty: http://microformats.org/wiki/hresume#Job_Titles

+23. Err... what?
+Microformat2 is a thing now?
+Not convinced anything uses it...
+Doubling up on tags (e.g. name p-name) will make the haml even less readable...
+I think I'm going to ignore it for now. <http://microformats.org/wiki/microformats-2>

+24. Finding http://diveintohtml5.info/semantics.html useful for a reminder about html5 semantics.